OpenPrinting/cups-filters/README.txt

 Further Infos
 -------------

-Fontembedding is handled by libfontembed in the filter/fontembed subdirectory, which is under MIT license.
+Font embedding is handled by libfontembed in the filter/fontembed subdirectory, which is under MIT license.
 All other files are licensed as stated in LICENSE.txt